Arithmetic Mean Calculator

 Useful properties of the arithmetic average

-As with any single number that is used to represent a set of data, it is bound to be an incomplete, and in a sense inaccurate, incomplete representation.
-Means were widely used before the invention of computers when plotting or otherwise visualizing even moderately large sets of data was a huge task, and few people could understand the graphs.
+As with any single number that is used to represent a set of data, a mean is bound to be an incomplete, and in a sense inaccurate representation.
+Averages were widely used before the invention of computers when plotting or otherwise visualizing even moderately large sets of data was a huge task, and few people could understand the graphs.
 However, nowadays we have very powerful and very easy ways to show the whole set of data, the whole distribution, so presenting only the arithmetic mean may be a bad practice.
 See When to Use Mean, Median, or Mode for a deeper discussion on this topic.

-Take for example these 3 sets of data, each for 17 employees of three different companies: A, B, and C:
+Take for example these 3 sets of data, each for 17 employees from three different companies: A, B, and C:

 The difference in individual salaries is quite obvious, yet the mean is the same for all three companies: $57,705.88 yearly.
-Even in company C, which has the flattest salary distribution, 14 out of 17 employees (82%) receive less than the average, while intuitively one would think that around 50% of employees get more than $57,705 a year.
-This stems from an unwarranted subconscious assumption about the underlying distribution - that it is symmetrical around the mean and, usually, that it is more or less a normal distribution (Bell curve, Gaussian distribution).
+Even in company C, which has the flattest salary distribution, 14 out of 17 employees (82%) receive less than the average.
+Despite this, many intuitively expect that around 50% of employees get more than $57,705 a year This stems from an unwarranted subconscious assumption that the underlying distribution is symmetrical around the mean and, usually, that it is more or less a normal distribution (Bell curve, Gaussian distribution).

-A lot of people seemingly fail to understand the difference between the arithmetic average and the informal use of the word "average" as a synonym to "typical", which might actually be more closely approximated by the mode (most often seen value) or median (a value which cuts the set in two sets with equal number of members), unless discussing growth or percentage gain, or balancing an index, where the geometric or harmonic means are suitable.
+A lot of people seemingly fail to understand the difference between the arithmetic average and the informal use of the word "average" as a synonym to "typical".
+The former might actually be more closely approximated by the mode (most often seen value) or median (a value which cuts the set in two sets with equal number of members), unless discussing growth or percentage gain, or balancing an index, where the geometric or harmonic means are suitable.
 When looking for a "typical" value, you might want to examine a percentile, say the middle 50% or 60% or 80% and measure their arithmetic average, to get a better idea of what "typical" is.

-This is why you should be very, very careful when using averages to make any kind of decision.
-For example, if you are looking to get into a particular business, you might be eyeballing the average salary, without understanding that the distribution likely follows a power law (Paretian distribution), in which a lot of people make below the average, and a few make way above it.
+This is why one should be very, very careful when using averages to make any kind of decision.
+For example, if looking to get into a particular business, one might eyeball the average salary without understanding that the distribution likely follows a power law (Paretian distribution).
+In such a distribution a lot of people's earnings fall below the average and a few are way above it.
 A textbook example is a real estate agent trying to pitch you a house in a neighborhood by saying that the average net worth of the people living there is in the tens of millions, while "forgetting" to mention that one of them is Bill Gates.
 While the rest of his neighbors could also be millionaires, they could be making $60,000 a year and the average could still be in the tens of millions, depending on the size of the neighborhood.